gakimball/flexiconfig/README.md

 - Loading from a file `.kittensrc`
 - Reading from a property of `package.json`

 This library allows you to set those, in any preference order you want.
+The first configuration method that yields a result will be returned as an object.

 ## Installation